The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: The theory of IP-Spaces

 \begin{definition} Let $X$ and $X'$ be PL $\partial$-pseudomanifolds of dimensions $n,n'$.
 A {\it strong embedding} $f:X\to X'$ is a PL embedding for which $X[n-i]=f^{-1}((X')[n'-i])$ for $0\leq i\leq n$. \end{definition}

-Let $\Aa_\ip$ be the $\Z$-graded category whose objects are compact oriented $\partial$-IP-spaces (with an empty space of dimension $n$ for each $n$), whose morphisms between objects of the same dimension are the orientation-preserving PL homeomorphisms and whose other morphisms are the strong embeddings with image in the boundary.
+Let $\Aa_\ip$ be the $\Z$-graded category whose objects are compact oriented $\partial$-IP-spaces which are subsets of some $\R^n$, whose morphisms between objects of the same dimension are the orientation-preserving PL homeomorphisms and whose other morphisms are the strong embeddings with image in the boundary.
 The involution $i$ reverses the orientation.
 Then $\Aa_\ip$ is a balanced $\Z$-graded category.
 (The requirement that the morphisms between objects of different dimensions are strong embeddings will not actually be used until the proof of Lemma \ref{l1}(ii)).
 Before defining $\ad^k_\ip(K)$, we need a fact about PL topology which will be proved at the end of this section.

 \begin{lemma} Let $\mathcal{P}$ be the category whose objects are compact polyhedra and whose morphisms are PL embeddings.
 Let $K$ be a ball complex and $G: \CC ell^\flat (K)\to \mathcal{P}$ a covariant functor such that, for every $\sigma$, the map